bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 * `rnd=new` is what the docs say to use when you want truly random numbers (there are other options for the rare situations you want something more complex, like a deterministic random sequence or intentionally pseudo-random numbers)

 All in all, this gives us a nice balance between quality and quantity.
 The script can run up to 5,000 high-quality simulations per execution.

-**BART: not sure where you would put this (much earlier?) but I think it's VERY good info on what I think you mean quality of the random numbers:**

 RANDOM.ORG offers *true* random numbers to anyone on the Internet.
 The randomness comes from atmospheric noise, which for many purposes is better than the pseudo-random number algorithms typically used in computer programs.